 Wildlife creations Itchen Valley Country Park summer 2022

-Their purpose was to provide interest for their visitors and to encourage children to look for the creatures that I made for them.
+Their purpose was to provide interest for their visitors and to encourage children to look for the creatures that I made for them who regularly visited the park.

 The animals needed to be attached high up on the wooden beams in the barn/ cafe area and needed to be secured in place.